ikigailabs-io/ikigai/README.md

 ### Building a Flow Definition

-The flow definition is where you add and configure the building blocks, or facets, that transform a dataset.
-The flow definition also includes any machine learning models that gather insights from a dataset.
+The flow definition is where you add and configure facet types and model facets.
+Once you have created a flow definition, you can build the definition using the `FlowBuilder` class.

 At a high-level, the process for creating a flow definition is the following: